I love coastal decor. I’ve also had a lot of questions about how to recreate the coastal decor looks I’ve used in our beach house.

 Here are some pieces that are inspired by my guestroom makeover.

-This stunning navy and light blue duvet set gives off a similar vibe to the one I used.
+This stunning navy and white duvet set gives off a similar vibe to the one I used.
 I’ve always been a fan of this look.
 It creates a crisp and fresh feel when you’re thinking about a bedroom makeover.

 And don’t forget the accent pillows!

 Here’s a navy striped option… it comes in other colors too.